 PEN America at The Big Umbrella Reading Series

-Join PEN staff and new and longtime PEN Members for the March edition of The Big Umbrella Nonfiction Reading Series, featuring readings from four acclaimed award-winning writers: Andre Aciman, Siddhartha Deb, Kathryn Harrison, and Reif Larsen.
+Join PEN staff and new and longtime PEN Members for the June edition of The Big Umbrella Nonfiction Reading Series, featuring readings from three acclaimed writers: Jessica Gross, Phillip Lopate, and Jen Percy.

 Free and open to the public.

-There will be excellent nonfiction, $4 whiskey specials, and a 50-foot live projection of some of New York’s literary finest.
+There will be excellent nonfiction and $4 whiskey specials.
 2A is located at the corner of Second St. and Avenue A, in the upstairs bar.
 Books will be for sale, courtesy of McNally Jackson.